-Experience: One year of grant management and workshop/conference facilitation experience is required.
-Previous experience working in a higher education setting is preferred.
+Experience: At least one year of full-time work experience (or two years of part-time work experience) in community and/or civic engagement is required.
+Previous experience working in a higher education setting is required.
+Grant management and workshop/conference facilitation experience is preferred.

 Skills: Excellent verbal, written, and interpersonal communication skills are required.
 Attention to detail is required.
 Effective organizational skills are required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
 Experience managing program budgets is preferred.

 Effort: The nature of this position requires transporting of media equipment and promotional materials that may be heavy and awkward to move and carry.

 Other: A valid Missouri driver’s license is required.
 Some travel is required, including consecutive overnight trips.

 1. Promotes national Campus Compact programs and initiatives to the state membership, such as national training programs and Newman Civic Fellows programming and develops state programs around national initiatives where appropriate.